 Link Mass to Radius

 If you turn on this switch, the mass of the particle is linked to its radius, so that larger particles have greater mass.
-In X-Particles 3.5, both mass and radius could be set but if either had any variation included, it was not possible to ensure that the largest particles always had the greatest mass.
+In X-Particles both mass and radius can be set but if either have any variation included, it is not the case that the largest particles have the greatest mass.
 That is what this switch does: it maps the mass to the radius.

 As an example, suppose the radius is set to 4 with a variation of 3 (so the range of possible radius values is 1 to 7), and the mass is 1 +/- 0.2 (range 0.8 to 1.2).
 Then the particles with a radius of 1 will have a mass of 0.8, while the particles of radius 7 will have a mass of 1.2.

 If the variation is zero, the mass range will be the mass value +/- half the mass value.
 So in this example, the smallest particles would have a mass of 0.5 (1 - 1/2 = 0.5) and the largest will have a mass of 1.5 (1 + 1/2 = 1.5).